 Certainly the family bloodlines don't hurt, but Blake Geoffrion established himself as one of the nation's premiere players.
 The tri-captain of the Badgers was a complete player and helped Wisconsin to the national championship game.
 Utilized in all situations, the senior forward from Brentwood, Tenn., Geoffrion skated a regular conference scoring title posting 16 goals and 40 assists for 56 points in 28 league games, an average of two points per game and the most points in conference play in 19 years.
 Amazingly, his 40 assists were more than the second place player had total points, a first in league history.
 His 47 assists in all games led the nation by six assists.
 Miele earned CCHA Player of the Year honors and a First Team all-star berth.
 He had multiple point efforts in 22 of the 39 games he played in - an incredible model of consistency.
 An American Studies major with a Coaching minor, Miele joined the U.S. National Team for the IIHF World Championship in Slovakia in 2011.
 He signed a pro contract as a free agent with the Phoenix Coyotes, then in 2014 with Grand Rapids of the AHL where he finished second in AHL scoring in 2013-14 and led Grand Rapids in scoring for the second straight year in 2015-16.
-Miele is now playing for Lehigh Valley in the AHL.
+Following one season in Lehigh Valley of the AHL, Miele moved to Sweden for the 2017-18 season, splitting his time between Malmo and Vaxjo HC.